ibexa/documentation-user/docs/getting_started/dashboard/work_with_dashboard.md

 ![Edit dashboard](edit_active_dashboard.png "Edit dashboard")

-This action opens Dashboard Builder that allows you to edit an active customized dashboard and publish its updated version.
+This action opens the Dashboard Builder that allows you to edit an active customized dashboard and publish its updated version.
-You can see all the implemented changes after reloading starting screen.
+All the changes that you make are visible after you save them and go back to the dashboard.

 ## Select active dashboard

-When you create new customized dashboard, you can choose, which dashboard you want to set as an active.
+When you create a new customized dashboard, you can choose, which dashboard is set as an active.

 To do it, access your user settings on the right side of the top bar.
 Then, go to **Preferences** tab, **Dashboard** section, and click **Edit**.

-Select the dashboard, that you want to set as active, and click **Save**.
+Select the dashboard to be set as active, and click **Save**.

 ![Select active dashboard](select_active_dashboard.png "Select active dashboard")